ryanhellerud1/kovuchatbot/README.md

 ## Model Providers

-This template is configured to use custom **Kovu AI** models out of the box:
+This template is configured to use **KovuAI** out of the box:

-- **Kovu AI Deep Think**: An advanced model focused on complex reasoning and generation.
-- **Kovu AI with Tools**: A model with capabilities for knowledge search and executing tools.
+- **KovuAI**: An advanced model with knowledge search and tool capabilities for comprehensive assistance.

 ### LangChain Integration (Experimental)